 Reporting Child Abuse or Neglect

-If you believe a child has been abused or neglected call the county Children and Family Services office, or law enforcement in your area.
+If you believe a child has been abused or neglected call the county Children and Family Services Hotline number below, or law enforcement in your area.

 How do I report child abuse?

 To report child abuse call:

 · In San Bernardino area call: 909 384-9233